Eye Fatigue logo - eye health and vision blog

 • Associated with other vision conditions – Many people with nearsightedness (myopia) or farsightedness (hyperopia) also have astigmatism.

-How is Astigmatism Diagnosed?
+How is it Diagnosed?

-Treatment Options for Astigmatism
+Treatment Options

-Fortunately, astigmatism is treatable with:
+Fortunately, this condition is treatable with:

 • Prescription Glasses – Special lenses help compensate for the cornea’s irregular shape.